xADDBx/OwlcatNuGetTemplates/README.md

 - The target game needs to be installed.
 The game must've been started once (for a Player.log file).
 - Kingmaker and Wrath: Have UnityModManager applied to the game.
 - For the sound templates you additionally need a compatible version of Wwise (Audiokinetic) installed.
 For Wrath, that's any `2019.2` version.
+- You need .NET SDK 6 or newer installed.
+The Environmental Setup step includes a command which installs one such version.